flukejones/asusctl/MANUAL.md

 - `30 0,40 5,50 10,60 20,70 35,80 55,90 65,100 65"`
 - `30 0 40 5 50 10 60 20 70 35 80 55 90 65 100 65"`

-the order must always be the same "temperature:percentage", lowest from left to rigth being highest.
+the order must always be the same "temperature:percentage", lowest from left to right being highest.

 The config file is located at `/etc/asusd/profile.conf` and is self-descriptive.
-On first run it is populated with the system EC defaults.
+In the initial run, it is populated with the system EC defaults.

 ### Support controller

 There is one more controller; the support controller.
-The sole pupose of this controller is to querie all the other controllers for information about their support level for the host laptop.
+The sole pupose of this controller is to query all the other controllers for information about their support level for the host laptop.
 Returns a json string.

 ## asusd-user

 `asusd-user` is a usermode daemon.
-The intended purpose is to provide a method for users to run there own custom per-key keyboard effects and modes, AniMe sequences, and possibly their own profiles - all without overwriting the *base* system config.
+The intended purpose is to provide a method for users to run their own custom per-key keyboard effects and modes, AniMe sequences, and possibly their own profiles - all without overwriting the *base* system config.
 As such some parts of the system daemon will migrate to the user daemon over time with the expectation that the Linux system runs both.

 As of now only AniMe is active in this with configuration in `~/.config/rog/`.
-On first run defaults are created that are intended to work as examples.
+In the initial run, defaults are created that are intended to work as examples.

 The main config is `~/.config/rog/rog-user.cfg`